 problems in a pull request which prevent an automatic merge into the

-master branch on
+main branch on

 GitHub.
 To set up ProbNum’s pre-commit hooks simply install pre-commit by executing

 $ pip install pre-commit

 and install the provided configuration file